The Takedown Button Becomes Synthetic Media Governance

 A serious notice-and-removal system for nonconsensual intimate imagery should be judged by more than whether a report form exists.

-First, the request path should be easy to find.
-A person in crisis should not have to search help-center maze language, create an unwanted account, or disclose unnecessary personal data to ask for removal.
+First, the request path should be easy to find and accessible.
+A person in crisis should not have to search help-center maze language, create an unwanted account, solve an inaccessible form, or disclose unnecessary personal data to ask for removal.

-Second, the form should collect only what is needed.
-Platforms need URLs, identity relationship to the depicted person, consent information, and contact or status options.
+Third, the form should collect only what is needed.
+Platforms need URLs or locator information, identity relationship to the depicted person, consent information, a signature or equivalent attestation where required, and contact or status options.
 They should avoid turning the report process into a new privacy exposure.

-Fourth, duplicate removal should be operational, not rhetorical.
-Platforms should explain how they search for known identical copies and what technical limits apply.
+Sixth, duplicate removal should be operational, not rhetorical.
+Platforms should explain how they search for known identical copies, what "known identical" means in their system, whether hashing is used, and what technical limits apply to altered copies or new generations.

-Fifth, appeals should exist for both directions.
+Seventh, appeals should exist for both directions.
 Victims need escalation when a platform refuses or delays.
 Speakers need a path when lawful material is mistakenly removed or when a bad-faith request is used as a weapon.
+Platforms should document repeat misuse of the reporting channel without making victim reports feel presumptively suspect.

-Seventh, platforms should publish aggregate transparency data.
-Useful reports would include request volume, median removal time, duplicate-removal activity, appeal outcomes, false-positive rates where knowable, enforcement actions, and process changes.
+Ninth, platforms should publish aggregate transparency data.
+Useful reports would include request volume, median removal time, duplicate-removal activity, appeal outcomes, false-positive rates where knowable, law-enforcement preservation requests, enforcement actions, and process changes.

 Nonconsensual intimate deepfakes show how model-mediated reality can make an institution out of humiliation.